ProjectMeshnet/nodeatlas/README.md

 acting as a regional map, incorporating nodes from multiple more localized instances.
 (More documentation on this behavior will be added in the future.)

+## Install

+TODO

+## Contributing

+If you see something that needs fixing, or you can think of something that could make NodeAtlas better, please feel free to open an issue or submit a pull request.
+Check the open issues before doing so!
+If there is already an issue open for what you want to help with, don't open another; one will suffice.
+All issues and pull requests are welcome, and encouraged.

+## Copyright & License

+© Alexander Bauer, Daniel Supernault, Dylan Whichard, Luke Evers, and contributors.
+NodeAtlas is licensed under GPLv3.
+See [LICENSE][] for full details.

+  [LICENSE]: ./LICENSE